 Removing the negative inventory may increase your total available inventory.

-If this warehouse is used in combination with another warehouse, or if you have multi-location inventory and there is another location with this item in stock still you should use the inventory reconciliation feature to merge these two inventory counts.
+If this warehouse is used in combination with another warehouse, or if you have multi-location inventory you should use the inventory reconciliation feature to merge and reconcile your inventory counts.
 Alternatively, use a cycle count to update all locations for an item making sure your overall true on-hand inventory remains unaffected.

-If you have one warehouse with warehouse-based inventory, you may simply zero out your negative on hand inventory without risk.
+If you have one warehouse with warehouse-based inventory, you can safely zero-out your negative on hand inventory.